vweevers/hallmark/README.md

 ## Contributors
 ```

-Running `hallmark --fix` will then render contributors from `git` history to a markdown table.
+Running `hallmark fix` will then render contributors from `git` history to a markdown table.
 To add links to GitHub and social profiles of contributors, add the `contributors` [Package Option](#package-options):

 ```json
 "hallmark": {